 About 80 percent of all Florida 4-year-olds attend VPK.

-Florida is first in the nation for pre-K access.
+Florida is first of 50 states in the nation for pre-K access.

 In 2011-12, 79 percent of children who finished VPK were ready for kindergarten.
 Only 55 percent of children who didn’t go to VPK were kindergarten ready.